timothy90990/golfitester/README.md

 - **Customizable Wordlists**: Use your own custom LFI payloads
 - **Verbose Mode**: Detailed output for debugging and learning
 - **Extensive Payload Database**: Includes payloads from the popular payloadbox/rfi-lfi-payload-list
+- **False Positive Detection**: Warns when all payloads return success for a parameter
+- **Signature Filtering**: Ability to ignore specific signatures that trigger false positives
+- **Advanced PHP Wrapper Combinations**: Combines all PHP wrappers with all target files for comprehensive testing

 ## Installation